 Where you’re going, I’ve been.
 Since my early teen years, the grips of addiction had its hold on me and by sixteen I was convinced that I would either die or be in prison before age twenty-one.
 Having grown up in “nice town”, New Hampshire, working in the family business, and having a bright future in front of me, the idea of being a drug addict was completely taboo.

-By the age of twenty-one, I was fifty pounds under weight, completely unhealthy, homeless, and absolutely hopeless.
+By the age of 21, I was fifty pounds underweight, completely unhealthy, homeless, and absolutely hopeless.
 I finally found recovery in what felt like just days before discovering what would be my destiny of jails, institutions, or death.
 The nearly immediate passion I had for helping others with the same affliction was undeniable.

 Almost all of my free time was spent in church basements and volunteering at treatment programs.
 My passion for being of service focused on young men new to recovery.
-So I decided to open a young men’s sober living house, which turned into two houses in a short time, and then an extended care treatment program with a full array of services.
-This program gained national recognition and became the impetus to open our flagship residential treatment facilities in Effingham and Canterbury, NH.
+So I decided to open a young men’s sober living house in Derry, NH, which turned into two houses in a short time, and then an extended care treatment program with a full array of services.
+This program gained national recognition and became the impetus to open our flagship residential addiction treatment centers in Effingham and Canterbury, NH.
 This same passion continues its mission today.